TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 (Subsec:SVD:Definition)=

-## Definition of the Singular Value Decomposition
+## Definition of the singular value decomposition

 Let  $A$ be an $m\times n$ matrix, and let $p$ be the minimum of $m$ and $n$.